Glyph-Dev/Glyph-Dev/README.md

 # Glyph-Dev

-Welcome to the GitHub Account of Glyph-Dev!.
+Welcome to the GitHub Account of Glyph-Dev!
 This README serves as a guide to my projects, organized into categories for easy navigation.

 ## Table of Contents